 |Subjects that see their students 2-3 times a week for KS4||1 hour per piece|

 |Subjects that see their students 2-3 times a week for KS3||Up to 1 hour per piece|

 |Music, Dance, Drama, Arts and PE||Project work over a small half term or 30 mins a week per piece|

 Home learning will be set via Google Classroom as an assignment or a quiz.
 It is the responsibility of the student to click ‘Hand in,’ even if the work does not require a document being uploaded on Google Classroom and will be checked in the lesson.

 Parents and Carers can become the guardians of their child’s Google Classroom and receive summaries of work set and submitted and ongoing deadlines.
 If you require any assistance with Google Classroom, please e-mail Googleclassroom@aureusschool.org.

-We want to encourage students to continue to use our Knowledge Organisers provided to support memory recall.
-If students do not have access to internet at home, please ask your teachers to provide hard copies of work for Home Learning or students can access Google Classroom during the school day at break times.
+We want to encourage students to continue to use our Knowledge Organisers provided on the school website to support memory recall.
+If students do not have access to internet at home, please ask your teachers to provide hard copies of work for Home learning or students can access Google classroom during the school day at break times.